Our posts may contain affiliate links.

 Viking: No formal night | There are no “formal nights” in the evening; evening dress is “elegant casual” for all dining venues, performances and special events.
 On these occasions, required attire for ladies includes a dress, skirt or slacks with a sweater or blouse; for gentlemen, trousers and a collared shirt.
 A tie and jacket are optional; jeans are not permitted.

 Virgin: No formal night | Our most important tip is to dress in outfits that make you feel, well, you.
 You should be comfortable; there’s no such thing as a dress code on board, we just ask that you wear outfits that make you feel amazing.

 The Bottom Line

-Read the guidelines and make your own decision.
-Is it possible you won’t be allowed to enter the dining room if you aren’t following the rules?
-Of course.
-However, from my own experience on multiple Princess, Celebrity, and Holland America sailings; the guidelines are extremely flexible.
-And I highly recommend visiting cruise discussion boards and learn from passengers who have sailed on your line in the recent past.
+Ultimately, read the guidelines and make your own decision.
+Now that you’ve seen what people truly wear on formal night on a cruise, your packing list should be clearer.
+Is it possible that you won’t be allowed to enter the dining room if you don’t adhere to the rules?
+Certainly.
+However, based on my own experiences on multiple Princess, Celebrity, and Holland America sailings, the guidelines are highly flexible.
+I strongly recommend visiting cruise discussion boards and learning from passengers who have recently sailed with your chosen cruise line.